IBM/AI-on-Power-Level3/docs/Lab3/lab3-overview.md

 ![image](https://github.com/user-attachments/assets/71decd7c-fc8e-46a0-8765-ecfc38b897d4)
 At the bottom-most layer, WCA is powered by IBM Granite code models, specifically trained and fine-tuned by IBM for different programming languages.

-At the time of writing this lab, there are 2 products available under the IBM WCA offering family:
+At the time of writing this lab, there are 3 products available under the IBM WCA offering family:

+- **IBM watsonx Code Assistant**: IBM watsonx Code Assistant (WCA) is the flagship offering in a suite of generative AI code assistant products, which also include offerings for Ansible Automation Platform (via IBM watsonx Code Assistant for Red Hat Ansible Lightspeed) and IBM Z modernization (via IBM watsonx Code Assistant for Z).
+IBM watsonx Code Assistant delivers enterprise-ready AI for code solutions to address skills gaps and increase developer productivity for targeted, business use cases.
+The WCA portfolio accelerates software development lifecycle (SDLC) tasks with AI-powered capabilities including context-aware code generation, explanation, documentation, translation, and unit test generation.
+It does so while maintaining the principles of trust, security, and compliance with regards to IBM client's data and intellectual property.
+WCA offerings are powered by IBM Granite foundation models that include state-of-the-art large language models (LLMs) designed for code.
+WCA empowers developers to accelerate software development lifecycles, enhance productivity, and improve code for over 116 languages — Java, Python, YAML, COBOL, and more.

 - **IBM watsonx Code Assistant for Red Hat Ansible Lightspeed**: The Ansible-tuned model forms the basis of this product.
 This is fine-tuned for Ansible use cases.
 In addition to x86 endpoints, this supports generating Ansible tasks/playbooks for IBM Power endpoints (running AIX, IBM i and Linux) as well.

 - **IBM watsonx Code Assistant for Z**: The Cobol to Java-tuned model forms the basis of this product.
 This is fine-tuned for COBOL to Java conversion.
 It can help with enterprise use cases around IBM Z application modernization.

-More and more programming languages support is being added to WCA over time.

 ### Key Features of IBM WCA